-Claro Extender works to blend ink, while slowing the drying time, which gives you more time to paint and blend.
-It also increases the transparency of the inks and keeps them shiny.
-(Using isopropyl alcohol gives a more matte finish)
+Claro Extender helps blend ink while slowing the drying time.
+This allows more time to paint and blend colors.
+This liquid also increases the transparency of the inks and keeps them shiny.
+(Isopropyl alcohol gives a more matte finish)

 6. Small Plastic Paint Palette

 A small palette is helpful for mixing colors to create unlimited color combinations.
 It’s also useful for mixing ink with blending solution to make lighter, less intense colors.

 - If you don’t have a palette or need to mix more ink for a large painting, small plastic cups (either 2 or 3 ounce size) are another option.

 Here are some items used to apply ink, alcohol, or blending solution:

 - Plastic Droppers - Any type of basic plastic dropper or disposable dropper will work.